 COVID-19 Resources for Calgarians

-As we navigate these uncertain times, we want to ensure Calgarians have access to the most current information.
+As we navigate through the COVID-19 pandemic, we want to ensure Calgarians have access to the most current information.
 We've compiled this list of resources to help you:

 Financial support for individuals